bbmri-nl/BBMRIomics/README.md

    [couchapp](https://github.com/couchapp/couchapp) for interaction
    with the metadatabase (IN DEVELOPMENT)

-In following sections describe the use and maintenance of each in detail.
+The following sections describe the use and maintenance of each in detail.

 ## Installation of the **BBMRIomics**-package ##